cateschick/cateschick/README.md

 <h1> Welcome To My GitHub!!! </h1>
 <h2>A Little Bit About Me</h2>

    <p>Hi!
-My name is Cate Schick and I am currently a rising senior at Duke University.</p>
+My name is Cate Schick and I am currently a senior at Duke University.</p>

    <p>I'm pursuing an interdisciplinary major in Neuroscience and Computer Science that
     I created myself titled "Neuro-Symbolic Reasoning".
-Basically, it's a combination of these two subjects with a primary focus on learning (both biological and artifical) and the ways in which both brains and machines reason with information and make a decision.</p>
+Basically, my major is a combination of these two subjects with a primary focus on learning (both biological and artifical) and the ways in which both brains and machines reason with information in order to make a decision.</p>

 <h2>Career Goals</h2>

    <p>I'm interested in going into tech after I graduate in May 2022, and I'm still exploring
     careers within this sector to decide which areas I like best!</p>

-   <p> I am currently working as a backend software engineer in the Lower East Side, and I'm enjoying
+   <p> During the Summer of 2021, I worked as a backend software engineer in the Lower East Side, and I enjoyed
    everything about it.
+I am continuing to work for this company part-time during my senior year.
 I'm also interested in artificial intelligence, specifically machine learning. </p>

 <h2>What Can You Find On My GitHub?</h2>